drilorin/brew_notes/brews/malbazarens_jul.md

  - Sparge temp: 76 C
  - Sparge water:
    - 20-23 litres - 17 litres
-   - 10 litres - 8 litres
+   - 10 litres - 3 litres
  - Sparge period: 10 mins
  - Boiling period: 60 mins
+ - Boiling volume: 10 litres - 14 litres - 15 cm from top of brewer
+ - Wort volume;
+   10 litres: 11 litres (18 cm from the top) or when the OG reaches the 1,072 mark